-^{} The benchmark used for the calculation of the performance fees is the MSCI World in USD.
+^{} The benchmark used for the calculation of the performance fees is the MSCI World Net Total Return.
 As of the date of this Prospectus, the administrator of the Benchmark (MSCI Limited) is in the list of administrators held with ESMA, in accordance with article 36 of the Benchmark Regulation.